Terrorism in Denmark: 2018

 Ringsted terror plot - A Norwegian-Iranian was arrested and suspected of having planned Iranian intelligence operations in Denmark.
 Both Norwegian PST and Danish PET also suspected the man to take part in the planning of an assassination against the leader of the Iranian group Arab Struggle Movement for the Liberation of Ahvaz.
 He was arrested in Gothenburg in Sweden on 21 October.

 2019

 Danish Security and Intelligence Service (PET) and police arrested around 20 people throughout Denmark 11 December 2019, 8 of which have been charged with attempted terrorism.
 They had bought bomb-making materials and tried (unsuccessfully) to acquire firearms.
 It is unknown if their target was in Denmark or abroad, but the motive was radical Islamist ideology.

 2024

 Two Swedish teenagers were arrested by Danish Police in connection with a bomb blast near the Israeli Embassy in Copenhagen on October 2.
 The attack is investigated as a possible terror attack.
-Swedish television stated that the attacks are suspected to be perpetrated by the Foxtrot network on orders from Iran.
+Swedish television stated that the attacks were suspected to be initiated by the Foxtrot network on orders from Iran.